ElianCordoba/softwareontheroad/src/content/3-things-before-production-nodejs.md

   }
   ```

-  Let's create a custom error that we can add it more properties.
+  Let's create a custom class error, so we can add it more properties.

   ```js
   class UsefulError extends Error {